 13. Cancellations and returns

 The Customer may not cancel orders once accepted by LightWare.
 LightWare may, at its discretion and in writing, allow an order to be cancelled subject to LightWare recovering from the Customer the costs incurred by LightWare.
-In the event of cancellation of part of any order only, LightWare may invoice the Customer any difference in selling price per unit applicable to the quantity actually despatched up to the time of cancellation compared to the quantity ordered.
+In the event of cancellation of part of any order only, LightWare may invoice the Customer any difference in selling price per unit applicable to the quantity actually dispatched up to the time of cancellation compared to the quantity ordered.

 The Customer may not return orders to LightWare for credit or refund.
 LightWare may, at its discretion and in writing, allow a return for credit or refund.